 b) Gravity pulling an object downward: When an object falls freely under the influence of gravity, the force of gravity and the displacement of the object are both downward.

 Significance of Work Done in Favor of Force: Work done in favor of force represents the transfer of energy to an object.
-Positive work done implies that energy is being transferred to the object, resulting in an increase in its kinetic energy.
+Positive work means energy is added to the object, which leads to a rise in its kinetic energy.
 This concept is fundamental in understanding the principles of energy conservation and the relationship between force and motion.

 Work Done Against Force:

 Work done against force refers to the work done when the force applied on an object and the displacement of the object occur in opposite directions.
-This means that the force and displacement vectors are anti-parallel, resulting in negative work being done.
+This indicates that the force and displacement act in opposite directions, causing the work done to be negative.

 Unit of work: